-Any SPT Elective (must have SPT prefix) (3 credits) Any SPT Elective (must have SPT prefix) (3 credits) Any SPT Elective (must have SPT prefix) (3 credits)
+SPT 4850Seminar in Sport and Recreation Management (3 credits)SPT 4950SPT Internship (12 credits)Any SPT Elective (must have SPT prefix) (3 credits)

 Minors in Business

 All students are encouraged to complete one or more minors to prepare them for careers or graduate studies.
 A minor requires the completion of 15 credits.
 If a student has taken one or more of the courses listed in the minor as part of his/her major, a minimum of four additional courses must be successfully completed to earn the minor.
 A maximum of three credits may be used from a student's major courses to satisfy a minor.